JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  index.html
 NOTE:  2-3 sentences.
 TEXT:
-My research examines who controls young people's information, how schools and platforms govern AI use, and when young people want AI assistance.
-I combine empirical HCI, computational methods, and privacy law in projects on K&ndash;12 EdTech, high school students' perspectives on AI policy, and LLM-assisted privacy policy analysis.
+My research began with what schools collect about students and now examines the AI tools young people use for schoolwork and personal support.
+Projects cover K&ndash;12 EdTech and cybersecurity, school AI policy, students' privacy expectations for AI, and when teens trust AI for safety advice.

+---

+## [HOME-CARD-AISAFETY-LABEL]
+WHERE: Small label above the Youth AI Safety card title
+FILE:  index.html
+NOTE:  Short.
+Uppercased by CSS.
+TEXT:
+Approach &middot; Workshop Series

 ---